 We co-organized a soft-robotics workshop with Prof. Hao Su’s group at The City University of New York (CUNY).
 This workshop is entitled “Challenges and Opportunities of Soft Robotics Workshop: Research, Applications, and Education”, and it is one of the five workshops at AIM 2020.
 If you are interested, please visit the website for more information.
 In addition to all the inspiring talks, Prof. Chen gives a presentation on our recent progress on developing soft-actuated aerial robots.

 Prof. Chen co-organized a workshop “Marine Bio-inspired Soft Robotics” with Prof. Li Wen (Beihang University), Prof. Marcello Calisti (Scuola Superiore Sant’Anna) and Prof. Hannah Stuart (UC Berkeley) at IROS 2019.
 It included invited talks and panel discussions on topics including underwater adhesion, swimming, multimodal locomotion, manipulation, etc. In a brief talk together with Prof. Stuart, Prof. Chen introduced our several recent works.

-Prof. Chen gives a teaser talk at the Imagination in Action event organized by the MIT media lab.
-We introduce the locomotive capabilities of insect-scale robots, the challenges and potential applications relating to these systems.
+Prof. Chen gave a teaser talk at the Imagination in Action event organized by the MIT media lab.
+He introduced the locomotive capabilities of insect-scale robots, the challenges and potential applications relating to these systems.